 The Eurasian Otter (Lutra lutra) is widespread throughout all Irish freshwater and most coastal habitats (Chapman & Chapman, 1981).
-It is an aquatic predator and in freshwater areas the diet typically comprises stickleback, salmonids, frogs, and els (Bailey & Rochford, 2006).
+It is an aquatic predator and in freshwater areas the diet typically comprises stickleback, salmonids, frogs, and rels (Bailey & Rochford, 2006).

-Ireland is considered a stronghold for Otters as dramatic declines occurred in many European otter populations during the latter half of the 20th Century (largely attributed to hunting), and otters remain threatened, declining rare, or extinct in many European countries.
+otter populations during the latter half of the 20th Century (largely attributed to hunting), and otters remain threatened, declining rare, or extinct in many European countries.
 This trend however, is reversing in many countries due to recent conservation efforts.